 How to Apply

-Candidates for the position should apply online at www.robeson.edu/hr and submit a Professional Resume and a photocopy of Official Transcripts.
+Candidates for the position should apply online at www.robeson.edu/hr and submit a Professional Resume, a photocopy of Official Transcripts, and any other supporting documentation related to the qualification requirements.
 Robeson Community College reserves the right to perform consumer background checks on applicants who are considered for employment and the College may administer personality profile testing as part of the selection process.